jordanisaacs/homeage/README.md

 Notes (in progress [fixes](https://github.com/jordanisaacs/homeage/issues/8#issue-1047731755)):

-1. Currently all `home.file.<name>.symlinks` are not cleaned up on new home-manager generation.
+1. All `home.file.<name>.symlinks` are not cleaned up on new home-manager generation.
 Therefore a symlink that points to a decrypted yaml file named `hello` in one generation, instead of being deleted will point to a png file named `hello` in the next.

-2. Currently the `/run` secrets folder is not cleaned on home-manager activation.
+2. The `/run` secrets folder is not cleaned on home-manager activation.
 Therefore old secrets will exist decrypted until reboot.

+3. Use the `cpOnService` at your own risk, as cleanup is not implemented the decrypted file will exist until manually deleted

 ## Roadmap

 - [ ] Implement cleanup
 - [ ] Support passphrases
 - [ ] Support unencrypted with public key files
+- [ ] Add activation checks
 - [ ] Add tests

 ## Getting started